elastic/kibana/x-pack/plugins/streams_app/README.md

-# Entities App
+# Streams app

-Home of the Entities app plugin, which renders ... _entities_!
+Home of the Streams app plugin, which allows users to manage Streams via the UI.